jeffrschneider/BaseAgent/README.md

   3. other information is public to a 1 or more people or agents
     - their experiences with other agents or humans.
   4. other information is private but shareable with the owner
-    - their budget, their experience with paid services, their bugs,
+    - their budget, their experience with paid services, their bugs and ideas for self improvement.
   5. No information is truly private, or hidden from the owner.

 ## Agents can Clone and Evolve